 Regardless of the sector you work in, you need to have a clearly defined strategy which has been designed around meeting your specific objectives.
-If, say, you’re working in engineering and construction, you’ll have to decide which projects to bid for and which ones to pass on.
+If, say, you’re working on engineering and construction projects, you’ll have to decide which projects to bid for and which ones to pass on.
 In the life sciences sector, you’ll be more focused on managing your innovation programs.

 Wherever you work, you need a clearly defined strategy to be able to plan your portfolio and maximize the return on investment (ROI) it generates.

 As industry consultant John McGrath writes on strategic planning, the first thing you need to establish is what your strategic objectives are.
 In other words, you need to begin with the big picture.

 Obviously, you want to generate growth and increase revenue.
 But are you exclusively focused on increasing the dividend for your shareholders?
 Or is it equally important that your employees are happy about where they’re working, and that your customers are pleased to be doing business with you?

 Now that you’ve established what your goals are and what direction you want your organization to move in, you need to evaluate each project in terms of the value it brings.
 This will help you to understand how well existing projects, and ones that are being proposed, are aligned with those strategic goals.
 And the only way to do that is to drill down into each project, individually.

 Once you employ the right software, you’ll be able to produce an inventory data set for each project.
 Which can be set up in such a way that it won’t be possible for project owners to skip any of the fields, guaranteeing that the picture you get of what each project is going to need is an accurate one.

 What’s the net-value of the project?